jackmassimiEdu/cs1666_organization/teams/MonsterTown.md

 ## Midterm Goals

 * UI for a basic map is complete, which contains a single colored background and all the essential entities.
 The entities include four gyms, a pokemon center, and a home entity.
 The entity will have simple coloring.
-Overworld map is going to be 960 x 640 px.
-It will be divided into blocks.
-Each blocks contains 16 px, which is also the size of the player character.
+Overworld map is going to be 80 x 45 blocks.
+Each block contains 16 px, which is also the size of the player 	character.
 * Artwork for the expected portions of the open-world map and monsters must be completed based on team member assignments.
 * NPC trainers are scattered on the overworld map.
 They will be either standing still or moving back and forth.
 If the player approaches them, it gives the option to either battle or bail.
 The NPC players are all given random pokemons with uniform levels.
 The battle strategy is going to be random.